wearerequired/traduttore/docs/cli.md

 wp traduttore update <project|repository_url>
 ```

+Use the `--delete` flag to first delete the existing local repository.

 ## Clearing the cached Git repository

 Traduttore pulls the remote Git repository from GitHub and uses that for importing translatable strings.